SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Taskus, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 25, 2022 - (NASDAQ: TASK)

 PR Newswire

-NEW YORK, March 23, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of TaskUs, Inc.
+NEW YORK, March 30, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Taskus, Inc..

 Shareholders who purchased shares of TASK during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.